Click here to Become a Member

 Midsize Agencies Division

-Provides a voice within the IACP for chiefs of jurisdictions with a population between 50,000 and 500,000, as well as a forum for these leaders to share the unique challenges and opportunities in policing that emerge from departments of this size.
+Dedicated to providing a voice within the IACP for police organizations comprising 50 to 999 sworn officers.
+The Division serves as a forum for these leaders to share their unique challenges and opportunities in policing midsize agencies..

 Police Foundations Section